vdubya/Open-Built-Environment-Datasets/README.md

-# Open Built Environment Datasets (OBED)
+## Open Built Environment Datasets (OBED)

 ## About
-The Open Built Environment Datasets (OBED) repository is a repo for datasets pertaining to the Architecture, Engineering, and Construction (AEC) and other built environment related industries.
+OBED is a repository for datasets pertaining to the Architecture, Engineering, and Construction (AEC) and other built environment related industries.

-1. Data packages will conform to the [Frictionless Data Specification](https://frictionlessdata.io/specs/).
+1. Data packages must conform to the [Frictionless Data Specification](https://frictionlessdata.io/specs/).
-1. Data will be licensed as openly as possible, ideally under the [Open Database License (ODbL)](https://opendatacommons.org/licenses/odbl/1.0/) to ensure .
+1. Data will be licensed as openly as possible, ideally under the <a rel="license" href="http://creativecommons.org/licenses/by-sa/4.0/">Creative Commons Attribution-ShareAlike 4.0 International License</a>.
 1. CSV data is preferred, but not required.

 ## Data Packages